anmol-73/Multiplayer-Tank-Royale/README.md

-# MTRMoment hogaya
+# Multiplayer Tank Royale

 ## Usage
 Just cd into the directory with the make file and run `make`

 This should create the executable in the build directory

-cd into the build directory and run the game ez :)
+cd into the build directory and run the game.

 (Or just run test.bat)